-- Whether the resources identified are adequate to meet the consumer’s needs.
+- Whether the resources identified are adequate to meet the individual’s needs.

-- If other funding sources are available to meet the consumer’s need.
+- If other funding sources are available to meet the individual’s need.

-- Length of time the consumer has been waiting.
+- Length of time the individual has been waiting.

 Some state-funded services, such as Respite Care for Developmental Disabilities and Adult Developmental Vocational Program (ADVP), are not based on income.

-Every consumer enrolled with Alliance is evaluated to determine their ability to pay for state-funded services.
-The combination of a consumer’s adjusted gross income and the number of dependents will show if they have the ability to pay.
-A consumer meets financial eligibility if household income is at or below 300% of the federal poverty level and there are no assets or third-party funding or insurance available to pay for services.
-If a consumer’s income exceeds this amount, the individual will be required to pay 100% of the cost for the state-funded services provided to him or her.
+Every individual enrolled with Alliance is evaluated to determine their ability to pay for state-funded services.
+The combination of an individual’s adjusted gross income and the number of dependents will show if they have the ability to pay.
+An individual meets financial eligibility if household income is at or below 300% of the federal poverty level and there are no assets or third-party funding or insurance available to pay for services.
+If an individual’s income exceeds this amount, the individual will be required to pay 100% of the cost for the state-funded services provided to him or her.